The Comstock Hotel On Wilshire Blvd

 Richard Simmons was the main event at Derrick's restaurant.

-Derek’s regulars were Henry Mancini, Sidney Poitier, Johnny Carson, Joe Cocker (who was living there at the time), and Ed McMahon and Johnny Carson who brought a host of celebrities and fun people who closed the place down nightly.
+Derrick’s regulars were Henry Mancini, Sidney Poitier, Johnny Carson, Joe Cocker (who was living there at the time), and Ed McMahon and Johnny Carson who brought a host of celebrities and fun people who closed the place down nightly.
 Those famous names would give Simmons extra tips, knowing that he would do something special with his life and was eventually discovered there.
 Los Angeles Times restaurant critic Lois Dwan, in a March 1973 piece, made reference to Maitre D’ Simmons as an “effervescent catalyst.”
 The perfect prelude to describe the soon to be flamboyant fitness guru.

 I remember the Comstock and Derrick’s well as a kid because my parents were also regulars and would bring me along.
 It was there where I tried Manicotti for the first time: A favorite dish of mine until this day.
 I also remember a manager named Raphael who gave me a little rubber dog that I carried around as a kid for years.

 Raphael and Richard both eventually opened up their own restaurants including the Roughage in Beverly Hills.
 So did the Comstock's attorneys, Larry Flax and Rick Rosenthal who opened a little thing called California Pizza Kitchen!
-Lot's of talent started at the Beverly Comstock Hotel
+Lot's of talent started at the Beverly Comstock Hotel.

 Annie Schwartz shares the following personal sentiments: "My parents owned the Comstock and Derrick's for several years.
 My father Derrick, (who the restaurant was named after was also the chef).
 This is a picture of my dad and Mom Judy, who I sadly lost almost 30 years ago.
 This was us celebrating my 21st birthday".